Blog

 Read More: Digital vs Manual Pre-Delivery Inspection: Which One Saves OEM Costs

-PDI Is Not Just a Dealership Step: The Full Supply Chain View
+PDI Is Not Just a Dealership Step The Full Supply Chain View

 One assumption that limits how OEMs think about the pre-delivery inspection checklist digital opportunity is treating PDI as a final dealer task.
-For OEMs managing vehicles across plants, logistic corridors, ports, and dealer networks, inspection happens at four distinct handoff points:
+For OEMs managing vehicles across plants, logistics corridors, ports, and dealer networks, inspection happens at four distinct handoff points:

 • Plant end-of-line inspection: Vehicle condition and build quality checks before the unit leaves the manufacturing facility